-The patient’s chart contains a record of a patient’s vaccines.
+Each patient chart contains an immunization record.
 You can review and update immunization dates and administration details, review a patient’s vaccine-preventable disease records, and see forecasting of a patient’s upcoming or missing immunizations.

 PCC EHR updates the immunization record automatically when you create immunization orders on a visit chart note.
-Users can also add items manually on the Immunization History screen.
+Users can also review records and add items manually on the Immunization History screen.

 - 1 View a Patient’s Immunization History